We all understand this approach helps us avoid N+1 hits to the database, right?

 ...

-We have to do more JOIN after get the tag's id, instead of go to destination as author does.
+We have to do more JOINs after getting the tag's ID, instead of going directly to the destination as author does.

-But in the Tag's view.
-How do i get the books contains this tag?.
+But from the Tag's perspective, how do I get the books that contain this tag?

-As we know the Tag connected to Book through book_tag right ?
+As we know, the Tag is connected to Book through book_tag, right?

 Tag.objects.filter().prefetch_related('book')